top of page

 Paradise Field is a collection that considers how choices are made about those things that surround us.
 Here an undulating field of traditional looking botanical prints shifts in perspective.
 Drawn versions of local wildflowers, they collectively re-present an ideal Southern Ontario garden paradise in a soothingly familiar field of information.
 Each plant is easily named, free of labour, has a history of botanic use, is perennially returning and together bloom continuously throughout our growing season.

 Naturalized into fields and waste places, they carry their history with them but are habitually seen as always here, always ours.
 What has this paradise replaced?
-What is included and excluded in this paradise?
+What is included and excluded in this present paradise?
 Is paradise ever benign?
 Despite a desire for a singular understanding, a longing for permanence and an ideal return, paradise is always a shifting construct based on a changing field of understanding.
 And like collections, paradise always refers to someone, something or somewhere else.

 Paradise Field, 46x46cm, drypoint on Gampi, editions of 10. $400 each.